Mats Lanner

 Mats Åke Lanner (born 5 March 1961) is a Swedish professional golfer, who formerly played on the European Tour.
 In 1987, he became the second Swedish player to win a European Tour tournament.

 Early life and amateur career

 Lanner was born in Gothenburg, Sweden, and learned the game at Albatross Golf Club, situated on the island Hisingen in the northern part of the city of Gothenburg.
-He was also a member at Strömstad Golf Club, near the Norwegian border, were he won the club championship at 16 years of age.
+He was also a member at Strömstad Golf Club, near the Norwegian border, where he won the club championship at 16 years of age.

 After twice winning the yearly 72-hole tournament Gothenburg Open at his home club, but never been nominated to any national amateur teams, he turned professional after the 1981 season, sponsored by a member of his club.